CD 061 3 Units

 Lecture: 54 contact hours

-This introductory course examines the major physical, psychosocial, and cognitive/language developmental milestones for children, both typical and atypical, from conception through adolescence.
-There is an emphasis on interactions between maturational processes and environmental factors.
-While studying developmental theory and investigative research methodologies, students will observe children, evaluate individual differences and analyze characteristics of development at various stages.
+This course examines the progression of development in the physical, cognitive, social and emotional domains and identifies developmental milestones for children from conception through adolescence.
+There is an emphasis on interactions between biological processes and environmental factors.
+Students observe children, evaluate individual differences, and analyze characteristics of development at various stages according to developmental theories.

 Associate Degree Applicable